 Other unusual conditions which the Planning Commission deems that application of the PUD District would be appropriate.

 Section 13.07.
-COHESIVE DEVELOPMENT.
+COHESIVE DEVELOPMENT

 The proposed project shall be designed to create a cohesive development through innovative design, architecture, and smooth interaction between the project components and uses.
 Open space areas may also be used to provide cohesion among the project components.

 Section 13.08.
-OPEN SPACE OWNERSHIP AND EASEMENTSThe dedicated open space, primary conservation areas, other undivided common areas and associated facilities may be held in common ownership by a property owners association, a public entity, or the original land owner.
+OPEN SPACE OWNERSHIP AND EASEMENTS

+Dedicated open space, primary conservation areas, other undivided common areas, and associated facilities set aside by applicant through an irrevocable conveyance that is found acceptable to the Township, such as: recorded deed restrictions, covenants that run perpetually with the land, or conservation easements.
+The open space may be held in common ownership by a property owners association, a public entity, or the original land owner.
 The ownership of and any easements through open space shall be recorded as part of the title of the property.

 Section 13.09.
-REGULATORY FLEXIBILITY.
+REGULATORY FLEXIBILITY

 Unless specifically waived or modified by the Planning Commission, all Zoning Ordinance requirements for the zoning district that most closely corresponds to the proposed uses in the PUD and all other Hudson Township regulations shall remain in full force.
 The Township Board may waive or modify any Zoning Ordinance requirement for the underlying zoning district.
-Minimum lot size, yard, lot width, and bulk standards may be modified, provided that such modifications results in an improved design or enhanced preservation of open space and natural features.
+Minimum lot size, yard, lot width, and bulk standards may be modified, provided that such modifications result in an improved design or enhanced preservation of open space and natural features.

 Any regulatory modification shall be approved through a finding by the Planning Commission that the deviation shall result in a higher quality of development than would be possible using conventional zoning standards.
 Only those regulatory modifications consistent with the intent of this Section shall be considered.

 Section 13.10.
-COMPATIBILITY WITH ADJACENT USES.
+COMPATIBILITY WITH ADJACENT USES

 The proposed location of uses and structures shall be compatible with the character and land uses of surrounding properties, particularly residential uses.
-Accessory uses or structures that are of a significantly different scale or character than the abutting residential districts, such as access drives, parking areas, loading areas, solid waste pick-up points and facilities of a similar nature shall not be located along the boundary of the development or so as to negatively impact the residential use of adjacent lands.
+Accessory uses or structures that are of a significantly different scale or character than the abutting residential districts, such as access drives, parking areas, loading areas, solid waste pick-up points, and facilities of a similar nature shall not be located along the boundary of the development or so as to negatively impact the residential use of adjacent lands.

 Section 13.11.
-PLANNED UNIT DEVELOPMENT PROCEDURE.
-The Township Board may, upon recommendation from the Planning Commission, approve or approve with conditions planned unit developments, pursuant to the authority and according to the procedure set forth in the Michigan Zoning Enabling Act (PA 110 of 2006, MCL 125.3101 et sec), as amended.
-The petitioner of a planned unit development request must be the fee holder owner of the premises concerned or else have the written permission of the fee holder(s), and must submit an application for rezoning to the Township Clerk.
+PLANNED UNIT DEVELOPMENT PROCEDURE

+The Township Board may, upon recommendation from the Planning Commission, approve or approve with conditions PUDs, pursuant to the authority and according to the procedure set forth in the Michigan Zoning Enabling Act (PA 110 of 2006, MCL 125.3101 et sec), as amended.
+The petitioner of a planned unit development request must be the fee holder owner of the premises concerned or else have the written permission of the fee holder(s) and must submit an application for rezoning to the Township Clerk.

-Fees.
-Any applicant desiring a planned unit development must deposit the required fee, as established by resolution by the Township Board, with the Township Clerk at the time their application is filed to cover the publication and other miscellaneous costs for said change.
+Fees: Any applicant desiring a planned unit development must deposit the required fee, as established by resolution by the Township Board, with the Township Clerk at the time their application is filed to cover the publication and other miscellaneous costs for said change.

-Procedure.
-The procedure for a planned unit development application shall be as follows:
+Procedure: The procedure for a Planned Unit Development application shall be as follows: